jubrilmichael389/My-Data-Analytics-projects-/SALES-ANALYSIS/README.md

 •	Sales distribution by category (Quantity): This shows how units sold are distributed across categories.
 Electronics records the highest quantity sold, while home has the lowest, reinforcing category-level demand patterns.
 Overall, the dashboard enables quick identification of top-performing categories, countries, products, and months, supporting data-driven decisions around inventory planning, market focus, and sales strategy.

-9. Conclusion
+9. Conclusion:
 The dataset, pivot chart and dashboard support informed data-driven decision-making by identifying revenue drivers, demand patterns, and performance gaps.
 These insights can guide strategic actions such as optimizing product mix, strengthening high-performing markets, and implementing targeted promotions to improve.

 QUESTIONS AND ANSWERS:
 1. Which product category generates the highest revenue?
 ANS: Product_10 generates the most revenue with a total revenue of $14, 731.52.